Kitware/nrtk/docs/review_process.rst

    will instead approve the MR and request a review from a maintainer.

-3. Author will address the comments provided by the peer reviewer and then re-label the merge request as "status::for review" and re-request a peer review.
+3. Author will address the comments provided by the peer reviewer and then re-label the merge request as "status::in review" and re-request a peer review.

 4. Peer reviewer will repeat the process starting at step 2, as needed.